Languages of Morocco: Language policy

 After Morocco gained independence with the end of the French protectorate in 1956, it started a process of Arabization.
 For this task, the Institute for Studies and Research on Arabization was established by decree in 1960.
 The policy of Arabization was not applied in earnest until 17 years after independence.
 An editorial in Lamalif in 1973 argued that, although French unified the elite and major sections of the economy, national unity could only be achieved based on Arabic—though Lamalif called for a new incarnation of the language, describing Standard Arabic as untenably prescriptive and Moroccan vernacular Arabic (Darija) as too poor to become in and of itself a language of culture and knowledge.

 In the year 2000, after years of neglecting and ignoring the other languages present in Morocco, the Charter for Educational Reform recognized them and the necessity for them.

 Until then the Berber languages were marginalized in the modern society and the number of monolingual speakers decreased.
-In recent years, the Berber culture has been gaining strength and some developments promise that these languages will not die (Berber is the generic name for the Berber languages.
-The term Berber is not used nor known by the speakers of these languages).
+In recent years, the Berber culture has been gaining strength and some developments promise that these languages will not die.

 Arabic, on the other hand, has been perceived as a prestigious language in Morocco for over a millennium.
 However, there are very distinctive varieties of Arabic used, not all equally prestigious, which are MSA (Modern Standard Arabic), the written form used in schools and 'Dialectal Arabic', the non-standardized spoken form.
 The difference between the two forms in terms of grammar, phonology and vocabulary is so great, it can be considered as diglossia.
 MSA is practically foreign to Moroccan schoolchildren, and this creates problems with reading and writing, consequently leading to a high level of illiteracy in Morocco.

 The French language is also dominant in Morocco, especially in education and administration, therefore was initially learned by an elite and later on was learned by a great number of Moroccans for use in domains such as finance, science, technology and media.
 That is despite the government decision to implement a language policy of ignoring French after gaining independence, for the sake of creating a monolingual country.